-- 1. Meet the mandatory requirements specified in section 2.0 below; - 2.
-Achieve the minimum number of points (70%) identified in the overall rated criteria. - 1.6 The price of the Proposal will be evaluated in CANADIAN DOLLARS, Applicable Taxes excluded, FOB destination for goods/services, Customs Duties and Excise Taxes included. - 1.7 Failure of a Proposal to provide information in sufficient detail and depth to permit evaluation against the identified criteria may render a Proposal non-responsive.

-All Proposers are advised that only listing experience without providing any supporting data to describe where and how such experience was obtained will not be considered to be "demonstrated" for the purpose of the evaluation.
-All professional experience must be fully demonstrated in the Proposal (i.e., dates, number of years and months of experience).
+- 1- Meet all the mandatory requirements specified in section 2.0 below; - 2- Achieve the minimum number of points identified (on each criteria) in rated criteria. - 1.6 The price of the Proposal will be evaluated in CANADIAN DOLLARS, Applicable Taxes excluded, FOB destination for goods/services, Customs Duties and Excise Taxes included. - 1.7 Failure of a Proposal to provide information in sufficient detail and depth to permit evaluation against the identified criteria may render a Proposal non-responsive.
+All Bidders are advised that only listing experience without providing any supporting data to describe where and how such experience was obtained will not be considered to be "demonstrated" for the purpose of the evaluation.
+All professional experience should be fully demonstrated in the Proposal (i.e., dates, number of years and months of experience). - 1.8 The Bidders acknowledge and agree that Canada is not responsible to search for, and therefore evaluate, information that is not properly referenced or is not otherwise provided in accordance with the Proposal Preparation Instructions in Part 2, Article 3.0. - 1.9 Bidders shall not place any conditions or make any assumptions that attempt to limit or otherwise modify the scope of Work pursuant to the Statement of Work (Appendix B). - 1.10 In the event two or more responsive proposals receive the same combined score, the proposal with the (highest technical score) will be ranked higher. - 1.11 Specific Bidder Instructions:

-The Proposer must address the rated requirements in the order in which they are listed and in sufficient detail so that an in-depth evaluation is possible.
-These criteria will be used by Agriculture and Agri-Food Canada to evaluate each Proposal.
-The assessment by AAFC will be based solely on the information contained in the Proposal.
-An item not addressed will be given zero (0) points under the point rated system.
-AAFC may, but is not obligated to, ask the Proposer for clarifications.

-- 1.8 The Bidders acknowledge and agree that Canada is not responsible to search for, and therefore evaluate, information that is not properly referenced or is not otherwise provided in accordance with the Proposal Preparation Instructions in Part 2, Article 3.0. - 1.9 Bidders shall not place any conditions or make any assumptions that attempt to limit or otherwise modify the scope of Work pursuant to the Statement of Work (Appendix B).

-1.10 In the event two or more responsive proposals receive the same combined overall score, the proposal with the highest technical score will be ranked higher.

-1.11 Specific Bidder Instructions:

 - 1. Cutting and pasting wording from the RFP into the project description template does not constitute demonstrating the requirement.
 This must be demonstrated by specific examples of work performed by the Bidder. - 2.
 AAFC reserves the right to verify any information provided by the Bidder in response to the mandatory and point-rated requirements This will be done by contacting the reference contact, using the contact information provided by the Bidder, and providing the reference with a copy of the information submitted by the Bidder (applicable to that specific client only) for independent verification.
-If verification is required for a project for which AAFC does not have the contact information, the Bidder will be requested to provide this information.
+If verification is required for a project for which AAFC does not have the contact information, the Bidder will be requested to provide this information. - 3.
+The same project/engagement/example can be referenced and evaluated against multiple criteria providing the project description and the reference confirms qualification against each element required within each referenced criterion.